hugonh/ARWAD/README.md

 30. Successfully obtained Remote Code Execution to the Company Server.
 31. I owned the Whole Company 😎
 Project finished!
-Duration: 5 days (5 hours a day).
+Duration: 5 days (5 hours a day)."

 # ARWAD
 Advanced Reconnaissance and Web Application Discovery.

 Dropping here some of my mindset relating to Reconnaissance.